mohakapt/ratingStar-android/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mohakapt/ratingStar-android/blob/master/LICENSE) file for details
+This project is licensed under the Apache-2.0 license - see the [LICENSE.md](https://github.com/mohakapt/ratingStar-android/blob/master/LICENSE) file for more details.